Amir Velić

-Amir Velić (born 28 March 1999) is a Bosnian professional footballer who plays as a centre-back for First League of FBiH club Igman Konjic.
+Amir Velić (born 28 March 1999) is a Bosnian professional footballer who plays as a centre-back for Bosnian Premier League club Igman Konjic.

 Club career

 Early career

 Velić started off his career at the youth team of Željezničar, after which he was called up to the first team in 2017.

 He stayed at the first team of Željezničar for one year, until 2018.
 During that time, he made one appearance for the club, in a 0–2 away win against Radnik Bijeljina on 10 September 2017.

 He won the Bosnian Cup with Željezničar in the 2017–18 season.
 He left the club in June 2018.

 In July 2018, alongside teammate Almir Ćubara, Velić signed with First League of FBiH club Bosna Visoko.
 He made his debut for Bosna Visoko on 11 August 2018, in a 1–0 away loss against Jedinstvo Bihać.
 In the 2018–19 First League of FBiH season, with Bosna, Velić got relegated to the Second League of FBiH (Group Center).

 In July 2019, Velić signed a contract with Orašje.
 His first appearance for Orašje was on 10 August 2019, in a 1–0 home league win against Rudar Kakanj.
 Velić then joined Goražde in January 2020.